KrakenVVagon/thedebugginator/README.md

 ## Usage

-Please see train_debugginator.py and run_debugginator.py for some use examples.
-Other more detailed use-case scripts will be added to the scripts folder.

-train_debugginator.py is used for training an example model and saving it.<br>
-run_debugginator.py is used for loading an example model and running it.
+Please see the folders under scripts/examples for some example scripts and use-case scenarios.

 To use a notebook version run